emmanuelmaldonadomaldonado/holbertonschool-AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.
-[ORIGINAL CLONE AUTHORS](https://github.com/justinmajetich/AirBnB_clone)
+[ORIGINAL CLONE AUTHORS](https://github.com/justinmajetich/AirBnB_clone) Click here to view the original console version.

+The *UPDATES* section contains all the major changes made to the console that involve implementing the new database (db) using sqlalchemy as the ORM and MySQL as our database.

 ## UPDATES